 Master's degrees may be thesis or non-thesis as specified on the Plan of Study at the time the plan is submitted.
 The Ph.D. degree requires a dissertation.
 The thesis/dissertation must be evaluated by all members of the student's advisory committee.
-Approval or disapproval is signified by signing the ETD (electronic thesis and dissertation) Approval form.
-Students must verify that the ETD is appropriately written and cited using the iThenticate system. https://graduateschool.vt.edu/academics/what-you-need-to-graduate/ithenticate-for-students.html.
-This signifies that the thesis or dissertation is in its final form and ready for submission to the Graduate School.
-A successful degree candidate is allowed, at most, one negative vote.
+Students must verify that the thesis or dissertation is appropriately written and cited using the iThenticate system. https://graduateschool.vt.edu/academics/what-you-need-to-graduate/ithenticate-for-students.html.
+This signifies that the thesis or dissertation is in its final form and ready for submission to the advisory committee.